anakamura1/ad-configuration/README.md

 </table>
 <p>Check within ADUC and under _EMPLOYEES to see all the created users.
 Select any user and log into Client-1 to test access</p>
 <p>All the created users should have access because we gave domain users access to remote desktop in Client-1</p>

+**This concludes this walkthrough!
+Check out Group Policy Objects next**